sparkfun/SparkFun_RTK_mosaic-X5/docs/quick_start.md

 Connect your computer, tablet or phone to the same network, open a web browser and navigate to the IP address shown on the OLED display.
 You should see the mosaic-X5's internal web page.
 The web page displays a lot of helpful information and can also be used to fully configure the mosaic-X5.

 The firmware mode, SSID and password are stored in flash (non-volatile) memory.
-After changing them, you can disconnect the computer and power the RTK mosaic-X5 using the supplied wall charger.
+After changing them, you can disconnect the computer and power the RTK mosaic-X5 using the supplied wall adapter.

 <figure markdown>
 [![WiFi Connections](./assets/img/hookup_guide/WiFi_Connections.jpg){ width="400" }](./assets/img/hookup_guide/WiFi_Connections.jpg "Click to enlarge")